COVID-19 Consent Forms:

-By order of Governor Wolff all non life sustaining businesses are closed.
+By order of Governor Wolfe, all non life sustaining businesses are closed.
 Kampas Orthodontics PC is closed.
 We anticipate remaining close until April 6th– but will continue to evaluate the situation.

 ADA recommends will see patients for emergency treatment only.
 Emergency treatment means the patient has pain or discomfort.
 We ask that you call to discuss your specific situation, because we may be able to suggest a solution to your issue over the phone.
 Please be aware that we will perform comfort measures only at your emergency visit.

 We are manning the phones remotely from 9am to 12pm.
 At other times Dr Kampas may be contacted through his cell phone.
 Please text first with your name, patient’s name and the nature of the problem.
 I will likely ask you to take photos of the area in question.